 It should be noted that some, but not all, trauma-focused psychotherapy methods ask clients to talk about the trauma event, but the individual has decision-making power of discussing the trauma at his or her comfort level.
 Many of the cognitive behavioral techniques do not require conjuring memories of the traumas; rather, they focus on reframing thoughts surrounding the trauma in order to bring about an empowered sense of self.

 Medications often first used to treat PTSD are in the category of selective serotonin reuptake inhibitors (SSRIs).
 These medications help manage symptoms of anxiety and depression.
 SSRIs are recognized as effective medications to aid in relief from mood and anxiety disorders.
 SSRIs are not safe for everyone, especially when there are co-occurring disorders that require medications which might interact adversely with other medications.4 There are other types of antidepressants, anti-anxiety medications, mood stabilizers, and antipsychotics that will also sometimes be tried for PTSD.
 These medications are usually selected to try to target a specific symptom of a patient with PTSD.

 People seeking medication should consult with their primary care physician or a psychiatrist who specializes in medications for treatment of psychiatric disorders.

 Intended Treatment Outcome and Timeline

-The ultimate goal of treatment for Post-Traumatic Stress Disorder (PTSD) is to reduce the overall frequency, intensity, and severity symptoms related to PTSD so that one’s daily function is not impaired.
+The ultimate goal of treatment for Post-Traumatic Stress Disorder is to reduce the overall frequency, intensity, and severity of symptoms related to PTSD so that one’s daily function is not impaired.
 Clinicians who provide treatment for PTSD indicate the goal is not to remove memories or to make life perfect; rather, the goal of treatment is to make the symptoms and memories related to PTSD to become bearable and manageable.

 Getting Help for Post-Traumatic Stress Disorder